propelorm/propelorm.github.com/documentation/index.markdown

 * [Using Propel With MSSQL Server](../documentation/cookbook/using-mssql-server.html) How to choose and configure Propel to persist data to a Microsoft SQL Server database.
 * [Using SQL Schemas](../documentation/cookbook/using-sql-schemas.html) How to organize tables into SQL schemas (only for MySQL, PostgreSQL, and MSSQL).
 * [Working With Existing Databases](../documentation/cookbook/working-with-existing-databases.html) How to build an XML schema from an existing db structure, how to dump data to XML, how to import it into a new database, etc.

-### Contribute to Propel ###

-* [Writing A Behavior](../documentation/cookbook/writing-behavior.html) How to write a custom behavior to reuse model code horizontally.
-* [Testing Your Behaviors](../documentation/cookbook/testing-your-behaviors.html) How to unit test your behaviors.

 ### Working with Silex ###